-Advanced Options  🗙
+Advanced Options X

 Hysteresis and Deviation

-Select the option to have the CPU automatically determine the hysteresis and deviation values.
-Turn the option off if you wish to specifiy your own values.
+Select the option to have the CPU automatically determine hysteresis and deviation values.
+Turn the option off if you to to specify your own values. the wish

 Automatically calculate values

-Hysteresis: 0.020
+Hysteresis: 0.020 🛨

-Deviation: 0.080
+Deviation: 0.080 🛨

 Misc

-Initial Output Step: 0.100
+Initial Output Step: 0,100 🛨

-Watchdog Time: 7200 🔹 seconds
+Watchdog Time: 7200 🛨 seconds

 Dynamic Response: Fast

-·

-OK Cancel
+OK Cance

 In the "Dynamic Response" field, use the dropdown button to select the type of loop response (Fast, Medium, Slow, or Very Slow) that you wish to have for your process.
 Depending upon your process, a fast response may have overshoot and would correspond to an underdamped tuning condition.
 A medium speed response may be on the verge of having overshoot and would correspond to a critically damped tuning condition.
 A slow response may not have any overshoot and would correspond to an overdamped tuning condition.
-A very slow response may not have overshoot and would correspond to a noverdamped tuning condition.
 A very slow response may not have overshoot and would correspond to a heavily overdamped tuning condition.

 Once you have made the desired selections, click OK to return to the main screen of the PID Tune Control Panel.